radareorg/radare2-book/basic_commands/flags.md

 ## Flags

 Flags are similar to bookmarks.
-They represent a certain offset in the file.
+They represent a certain offset in a file.
 Flags can be grouped in 'flag spaces'.
 A flag space is something like a namespace for flags.
 They are used to group flags of similar characteristic or type.
-Some example of flagspaces could be sections, registers, symbols.
+Examples for flag spaces: sections, registers, symbols.

-To create a flag just type:
+To create a flag type:

      [0x4A13B8C0]> f flag_name @ offset

-You can remove a flag by appending the `-` character.
-Most commands accept `-` as argument-prefix as a way to delete items.
+You can remove a flag by appending the `-` character to command.
+Most of commands accept `-` as argument-prefix as an indication to delete something.

      [0x4A13B8C0]> f- flag_name

 To switch between or create new flagspaces use the `fs` command: